MP Estate Planning UK

 What are the duties and responsibilities of an attorney?

-What is the difference between jointly and severally liability?
+What is the difference between jointly and severally in terms of responsibility?

 How does a power of attorney affect the donor’s autonomy?